ronniross/symbiotic-core-library/recommendedBibliography.md

 * Peter Senge (*The Fifth Discipline*)
 * Kevin Kelly (*Out of Control: The New Biology of Machines, Social Systems, and the Economic World*)
 * Erich Jantsch (*The Self-Organizing Universe*)
+* Fritjof Capra (*The Systems View of Life: A Unifying Vision" (with Pier Luigi Luisi)*)
+* Fritjof Capra (*The Hidden Connections: Integrating the Biological, Cognitive, and Social Dimensions of Life into a Science of Sustainability*)

 #### AI Ethics
 * Nick Bostrom (*Superintelligence*)